themallesh/python-TUI/README.md

-**WebMenuAI-Cloud Platform**
+# WebMenu-Cloud Platform

-**Project Description**
+## **Project Description**

-The WebMenuAI-Cloud Platform is an innovative web-based solution that harnesses the power of AWS EC2, AJAX, OpenAI chatbot, Langchain, cloud services, Docker, HTML, and CSS to create a dynamic and user-friendly menu-driven interface.
+The WebMenu-Cloud Platform is an innovative web-based solution that harnesses the power of AWS EC2, AJAX, OpenAI chatbot, Langchain, cloud services, Docker, HTML, and CSS to create a dynamic and user-friendly menu-driven interface.
 This platform simplifies user interactions, provides intelligent responses through chatbot integration, utilizes cloud resources efficiently, and ensures seamless application deployment.

-**Project Scope**
+### **Project Scope**

-The WebMenuAI-Cloud Platform encompasses the following key components:
+The WebMenu-Cloud Platform encompasses the following key components:

 - **AWS EC2**: The platform is hosted on Amazon EC2, providing scalable compute capacity in the cloud.
 EC2 instances ensure reliable and high-performance hosting for the application.